 Obstacles are represented by yellow tennis balls which will be placed randomly between rows and on the headland.
 Robots are not permitted to touch or pass the obstacles.
 Picture 3 shows an example.

 Rules for robots

-Crop plant damage by the robot will result in a penalty of 1 points per plant.
+Crop plant damage by the robot will result in a penalty of 2 points per plant.
 Passing obstacles will result in a penalty of 5 points per obstacle.

 Manual intervention to move or adjust the robot will result in a penalty of 2 points for each time the robot is STOPPED.